bubio/BubiC-8801MA/README.md

   </a>
 </p>

 This project is based on the Common Source Project's ePC-8801MA, with Windows-specific parts replaced by SDL3 to support multiple platforms.

-Merging the Common Source Project into XM8 was extremely difficult, so this version focuses on core functionality.
+Merging the Common Source Code Project into XM8 was extremely difficult, so this version focuses on core functionality.

 <p align="center">